TheLastCrusade/SoundStream/docs/newrelic.md

-# Using new relic analytic's
+# Using new relic analytics

 This changes our deployment process from eclipse's build and run to an Ant build.
 Their instructions are located at [New Relic website](http://newrelic.wistia.com/medias/rzbz77365w)